Lecture 6 - Conditional Statements and the Structure of Python Code¶

 Exercise: Modify the flowchart for the basic conditional statement to include processes performed when the condition is not satisfied.

-clause) can be rewritten in terms of basic if
+else clause) can be rewritten in terms of basic if statements.

 In some cases, the resulting code is more complicated.
 For our modified